shsteimer/asset-share-commons/ui.apps/src/main/content/jcr_root/apps/demo-utils/instructions/how-to-demo/instructions.md

-AEM Demo Utils is a tool to help expedite the demoing of AEM as a Cloud Service.
-It contains:
+AEM Demo Utils can be used to expedite the demoing of AEM as a Cloud Service by providing:

 + List of common features to demo
 + Instructions on how to set up feature and how to demo them
 + Some features have automatic set-up using shared Demo credentials provided by Demo Utils project

 ## What can I demo on AEM as a Cloud Service vs Quickstart Jar?